Handheld game console: TurboExpress

-The TurboExpress was a portable version of the TurboGrafx, released in 1990 for $249.99.
+The TurboExpress was a portable version of the TurboGrafx, released in December 1990 for $249.99.
 Its Japanese equivalent was the PC Engine GT.

-It was the most advanced handheld of its time and could play all the TurboGrafx-16's games (which are on a small, credit-card sized media called HuCards).
+It was the most advanced handheld of its time and could play all the TurboGrafx-16's games (which are on a small, credit-card-sized media called HuCards).
 It had a 66 mm (2.6 in.) screen, the same as the original Game Boy, but in a much higher resolution, and could display 64 sprites at once: 16 per scanline, in 512 colors (although the hardware could only handle 481 simultaneous colors).
 It had 8 kilobytes of RAM.
 The Turbo ran on the HuC6820 CPU at 1.79 or 7.16 MHz.

 The optional "TurboVision" TV tuner included an RCA audio/video input allowing users to use TurboExpress as a video monitor.
 The "TurboLink" allowed two-player play.
 Falcon, a flight simulator, included a "head-to-head" dogfight mode that could only be accessed via TurboLink.
 However, very few TG-16 games offered co-op play modes especially designed with the TurboExpress in mind.